mls-m5/thick-pointers/README.md

 };
 ```

+Notice how none of these functions are `virtual`.

 Then start using the traits.
 Notice how you do not need to define that the trait
 `Movable` and the classes `Apa` and `Bepa` relates to each other.
 This is done
 with templating, kind of similar to how Golang does.